GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 ### Which Geyser Extensions exist?
 At the moment, extensions are still a new system, so there is only a small list of known extensions for Geyser.
 However, new extensions are always being created!
 There is an [official list](https://github.com/GeyserMC/GeyserExtensionList) of available extensions you can check out.
+If you have an extension you'd like to see on this list, feel free to open a PR!

 ### Installing Extensions
 To install an extension, simply put the extension .jar file into Geyser's 'extensions' folder.
 Then, restart Geyser (or the server Geyser runs on).